openshift/training/10-Wiring-Components.md

 During the installation, several templates were added for us, including some database templates.
 Go to the web console and make sure you are logged in as `alice` and using the `Exploring Parameters` project.
 You should see your front-end already there.
-Click the "Create..." button and then the "Browse all templates..." button.
+Click the "Add to Project" button and then the "Browse all templates..." button.
 You should see the `mysql-ephemeral` template.
 Click it and then click "Select template".